kglotfelty/ds9_hacks/README.md

 For specific `ds9` functions, you will need to go diving into the `ds9` source code.

+#### The `ds9Cmd` command

+One of the key elements of these scripts is the use of the `ds9Cmd` command.
+I do not believe it is actually documented anywhere, but the jist is that it takes a string argument which is parsed the same way the `ds9` command line arguments are parsed.
+So anything that can be done on the command line can be done using the `ds9Cmd` command.

+### Color Maps

 The color maps are loaded via the `extra_lut.tcl` script.
 That script includes a modified version of the original `ds9` `load_color_map` routine which